Thierry Henry – born August 17, 1977 – is a pundit on Sky Sports’ football coverage

-He is a French footballer who plays as a striker for New York Red Bulls in Major League Soccer.
+He is a French footballer who played as a striker for Arsenal and New York Red Bulls in Major League Soccer.

 Henry was born in Les Ulis, Essonne where he played for an array of local sides as a youngster and showed great promise as a goal-scorer.
 He was spotted by AS Monaco in 1990 and signed instantly, making his professional debut in 1994.